wladradchenko/wunjo.wladradchenko.ru/README.md

 <details>
 <summary>8.
 Emotion deepfake [Experimental]</summary>

-This is an experimental feature that is under development, but you can take a look at some of the work right now in Wunjo CE.
+This is an experimental feature that is under development, but you can take a look at some of the work right now in Wunjo CE 1.6.

 <div align="center">
   <table>